Italian Restaurant Chicken Recipe

 - 1/4 cup minced fresh basil

-- 1. Preheat oven to 325°.
-Sprinkle chicken with salt and pepper.
+- 1. Sprinkle chicken with salt and pepper.
 In an ovenproof Dutch oven, brown chicken in oil in batches.
 Remove and keep warm.

-- 2. In same pan, saute onion, celery, carrot and garlic in pan drippings until tender.
+- 2. In the same pan, saute the onion, celery, carrot and garlic in pan drippings until tender.
 Add wine, stirring to loosen browned bits from pan.
-Stir in tomatoes, bay leaf, rosemary and chicken; bring to a boil.
+Stir in the tomatoes, bay leaf, rosemary and chicken; bring to a boil.

-- 3. Cover and bake 50-60 minutes or until juices run clear.
+- 3. Cover and bake at 325° for 50-60 minutes or until chicken is tender.
 Discard bay leaf; sprinkle with basil.
 Yield: 6 servings.

 Reviews for Italian Restaurant Chicken